Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Sucking insects pierce leaves and stems and suck out the sap or cell contents.
 This may leave discolored spots of local damage or it may weaken the entire plant.

-Controlling Insects There are many ways to control insects other than spraying poisons.
+There are many ways to control insects other than spraying poisons.
 Physical barriers can be effective controls.
 A copper strip forms a barrier that slugs will not cross.
 A cardboard cylinder around a young transplant will keep cutworms away.
-Garden blankets are finely woven but lightweight plastic sheets that are put over a garden.
+Garden blankets are finely woven but lightweight plastic fabrics that are put over a garden.
 It prevents flying insects from reaching the plants.
 An agriculture development worker in Thailand said that they put a foam plastic bag around every young fruit which kept away insects and was then used for protective packing at harvest time.

 Practicing good sanitation that removes fallen fruit and leaves will remove many overwintering insects.
 Removing weeds can remove places that insects hide.
 Tilling the garden in the fall to bury crop residues suffocates many garden insects while exposing others to freezing and to predators.
 Rotating crops to different parts of the garden each year also helps to starve insects.

 Traps can be very selective and effective for controlling small numbers of insects.
 Commercially made traps are available that use sexual attractants so they are very selective.
-A yellow sticky paddle is an excellent trap for whiteflies.
-Smearing Tanglefoot, a sticky cream, on a red ball and hanging it in the tree can make an excellent trap for apple pests.
+A yellow sticky paddle is an excellent trap for many insects.
+Smearing Tanglefoot, a sticky cream, on a red ball and hanging it in an apple tree can make an excellent trap for apple pests.
 A trap for fruit flies can be made from a milk jug by putting in it a quart of water, a cup of sugar, a tablespoon of vinegar and a banana peel.
 While traps may not control large numbers of insects, they will indicate how many of which kind of insects are present and when it is time to spray.

 Companion plants are another biological control.
 Planting marigolds or tomatoes in the garden reduces the number of aphids because they both contain natural aphid killers.
 Nasturtiums attract aphids away from other plants.
 Then the nasturtiums can be sprayed instead of spraying everything.

 New varieties of plants have been bred to be resistant to certain insects.
 Plants can also be made somewhat more resistant to insects by keeping them in good health.
-Borers and Bark Beetles are especially attracted to plants that are under stress.
+Borers and bark beetles are especially attracted to plants that are under stress.
 Proper soil preparation, fertilizing and watering will help plants ward off insects.

 Sometimes all of the above do not keep insects in control so chemical controls are necessary.
 Many chemical controls are broad spectrum so they kill a wide variety of insects, both destructive and beneficial.
 Some are more selective.
 Some can be used on edibles as well as ornamentals but some are limited only to ornamentals.